MolSSI-Education/mm_2019_sss_4/docs/Tutorial.rst

 Tutorial
 ========

-**mc_lj_potential** is a python package to carry out Monte Carlo simulation of Lennard Jones particles.
+**mc_lj_potential** is a python package that carries out Monte Carlo simulation of Lennard Jones particles.
 By calling different functions in the package, users can get the total pair energy, tail correction, particle energy and unit energy of a defined system with specific cubic box size, number of particles and their coordinates.

-generate_initial_state
+Generate_initial_state
 ++++++++++++++++++++++

 .. code-block:: python